-How can we explain the variability, task- and contextdependence, and change in people's strategy choices?
+How can we explain the variability, task- and context-dependence, and change in people's strategy choices?
 Despite the previous work reviewed in the following section and some recent progress on how the brain decides how to decide (Boureau, Sokol-Hessner, & Daw, 2015) the strategy selection problem remains unsolved (Marewski & Link, 2014).
-Finally, although it is typically assumed that people's use of heuristics is irrational (Ariely, 2009; Marcus, 2009; Sutherland, 2013), there is increasing evidence for adaptive strategy selection (Boureau et al., 2015; Braver, 2012; Daw, Niv, & Dayan, 2005; Fum & Del Missier, 2001; Gunzelmann & Anderson, 2003; Keramati, Dezfouli, & Piray, 2011; Payne et al., 1988).
+Finally, while it is typically assumed that people's use of heuristics is irrational (Ariely, 2009; Marcus, 2009; Sutherland, 2013), there is increasing evidence for adaptive strategy selection (Boureau et al., 2015; Braver, 2012; Daw, Niv, & Dayan, 2005; Fum & Del Missier, 2001; Gunzelmann & Anderson, 2003; Keramati, Dezfouli, & Piray, 2011; Payne et al., 1988).
 This raises the additional question whether and to what extent people's strategy choices are rational.

-In this article we formalize the strategy selection problem, derive a rational strategy selection mechanism, and show that it can explain a wide range of empirical phenomena including the variability, contingency, and change of strategy selection across multiple domains-ranging from decision-making to arithmetic-and time scales.
+In this article we formalize the strategy selection problem, derive a rational strategy selection mechanism, and show that it can explain a wide range of empirical phenomena including the variability, contingency, and change of strategy selection across multiple domains - ranging from decision-making to arithmetic - and time scales.
 Our theory adds an important missing piece to the puzzle of bounded rationality by specifying when people should use which heuristic, and our findings reconcile the two poles of the debate about human rationality by suggesting that people gradually learn to make increasingly more rational use of their fallible heuristics.

 In the next section, we situate our work in the debate about human rationality and previous research on strategy selection.
-We then develop an alternative, rational account of strategy selection based on the idea of rational metareasoning from artificial intelligence research (Russell & Wefald, 1991; Hay et al., 2012).
-In the following sections, we evaluate our theory against traditional theories of strategy selection and show that it provides a unifying explanation for a wide range of phenomena: We show that rational metareasoning can account for people's ability to adaptively choose the sorting strategy that works best for each individual problem based on limited experience, whereas traditional theories of strategy selection cannot.
-In the subsequent sections, we show that this conclusion holds not only for behavioral strategies but is equally true of cognitive strategies for decision-making, and mental arithmetic that operate on internal representations.
+We then develop an alternative, rational account of strategy selection based on the idea of rational metareasoning from artificial intelligence research (Russell & Wefald, 1991).
+In the following sections, we evaluate our theory against traditional theories of strategy selection and show that it provides a unifying explanation for a wide range of phenomena: We show that rational metareasoning can account for people's ability to adaptively choose the sorting strategy that works best for each individual problem based on limited experience, while traditional theories of strategies but is equally true of cognitive strategies for decision-making, and mental arithmetic that operate on internal representations.
 We conclude with the implications of our findings for the debate about human rationality and directions for future research.